mautic/developer-documentation-new/docs/rest_api/contacts.rst

 **Properties**

 Array of Contacts.
-Record is the same as :ref:`Get Contact`.
+Record is the same as :ref:`rest_api/contacts:Get Contact`.

 .. vale off